nikcleju/ESDM_Course/Labs/L07_FSMStandards.md

     3. If the input `LatchReached` becomes `TRUE`, but the motor was not started anytime within `CP_MaxLatchDelay` prior to this moment, it shall be ignored and the liftgate shall be considered open.

-2. Redesign the finite state machine using a separate state (OR decomposition) for the timer operation.
+2. Redesign the finite state machine using a separate state for the timer operation, in a parallel state (AND decomposition / parallel decomposition).

 2. Test your design: put appropriate inputs and observe the output signals.